algoverzum/problemset/topics/histogram/triple/statement/statement.en.md

 Given an array $a$ containing $n$ numbers, output the smallest number that appears at least three times in the array, or output $-1$ if no such number exists.

 ### Input
-The first line of the input contains a single integer: $ n$ - the length of the array.
+The first line of the input contains a single integer: $n$ - the length of the array.
 The second line contains $n$ integers $a_1, a_2, \ldots, a_n$ ($1\le a_i\le n$ - the elements of the array.

 ### Output